 “Oracle finally released their in-memory cache for the Oracle 12c database this week.
 With it, has already come a good quantity of anti-SAP HANA marketing, with the usual jousting that you would expect between enterprise software vendors.
 They released a comparison sheet between Oracle and SAP HANA, which is the usual mix of propaganda/marketing.

 This is compounded because SAP has reseller agreements with Oracle and IBM, so they have to be very careful how they position SAP HANA’s capabilities.
 I don’t work for SAP, so I don’t have to be careful.
 Furthermore, I didn’t like the Oracle comparison because it’s very database-centric, and businesses are application and process-centric.
 Here’s an alternative view on the world.”

 Also, it is unclear how much John Appleby did not work for SAP.
-John Appleby was clearly serving as a proxy for SAP in his statements.
-It is true he does not have to be careful, but that is sort of the point.
-John Appleby is posing as independent when in fact he has a long history of being puppetered by SAP.
-And at this time John Appleby was trying to sell HANA services.
+John Appleby was serving as a proxy for SAP in his statements.
+Indeed, he does not have to be careful, but that is sort of the point.
+John Appleby is posing as independent when, in fact, he has a long history of being puppeteered by SAP.
+And at this time, John Appleby was trying to sell HANA services.